 Not to worry.
 As complex as it is, hosting can be one of the most rewarding experiences of your life.
 So long as you’re prepared for the complexities of your upcoming relationship, you can have a very simple, smooth transition.

-Note: The below sections include sample interview questions that you can customize to fit your own needs.
+Note: The sections below include sample Au Pair interview questions that you can customize to fit your needs.
 By no means do you need to ask every single question during your first interview; these are just ideas.
-Each question is also applicable to the Host Family, and it can be useful to convey those answers to your Au Pair.
+Each question also applies to the Host Family, and conveying those answers to your Au Pair can be useful.

 1. Be Sure to Confirm the Au Pair Understands Child Safety

-As a parent, safety is the most important thing to consider.
-Au Pairs tend to be focused on safety (they care about the kids, too!), but this is still one of the most important things to ask during your first Au Pair interview.
+As a parent, safety is your top priority and informs the most important questions for an Au Pair interview.
+While potential Au Pairs are focused on keeping children safe (they care about the kids, too!), it is still one of the most important things to discuss during your first Au Pair interview.

 Starting here ensures that, first and foremost, you find candidates who can provide safe childcare.
 (Remember, Au Pairs are not certified nannies.
 And some cultures have different ideas of what’s safe and what isn’t).

-Be sure to communicate anything unique about your child that the Au Pair will need to know, safety-wise.
+Be sure to communicate anything unique about your child that the Au Pair will need to know, so your Au Pair program runs smoothly and without surprises.

-Sample safety questions to ask during an interview:
+Sample safety questions to ask an Au Pair during an interview:

 You’ll want to consider your family’s needs when determining which questions to ask.
-But here are some sample questions to help you gauge an Au Pair’s safety awareness (some of these come from our experienced Host Parents!).
+Here are some sample questions to ask Au Pair candidates to help you gauge their safety awareness (some of these come from our experienced Host Parents!).

-2. You’re in a public place and both kids run off in different directions.
+- You’re in a public place, and both kids run off in different directions.
 Neither one listens when you call them to come back.
 How do you respond?

-3. The kids are hungry and they want macaroni & cheese.
-This requires using the stove, and two of the kids want to be held while you cook.
+- The kids are hungry, and they want macaroni and cheese.
+Cooking this requires using the stove, and two of the kids want to be held while you do it.
 What do you do?

-5. We have a swimming pool in the backyard and the kids love to swim.
+- We have a swimming pool in the backyard, and the kids love to swim.
 What would you do if you were inside caring for the baby and heard the kids jump into the pool unattended?

-Keep in mind that many Au Pairs will have a different approach than you might, and that’s okay.
-The key is listening to the Au Pair’s answers and determining their priority in each situation.
+Remember that many Au Pairs will have a different approach than you might, and that’s okay.
+During the Au Pair interview, questions and answers are meant to help you understand and determine their priority in each situation.
 Can they identify what’s safe and what’s not?
 Do they have the capacity to react quickly and effectively?
 How proactive are they in ensuring safety?

-When asking interview questions, it’s also important to keep in mind that you want to hear the Au Pair’s approach.
-Avoid “yes” and “no” questions and take a more open-ended approach.
+When asking Au Pair interview questions, it’s also important to keep in mind that you want to hear their approach.
+Avoid “yes” and “no” questions.
 This will help you see how they think.

 2. Ask Questions That Help You Determine the Quality of Childcare They’ll Provide